DART-Lab-LLUI/iMove/README.md

 </div>

-**iMove (intrumented Movement) is a free and open-source biomechnics and movement analysis tool using low-budget consumer-grade devices (webcams, IMUs, phones) for clinical use, scientific reasearch, and training.**
+**iMove (intrumented Movement) is a free and open-source biomechanics and movement analysis tool using low-budget consumer-grade devices (webcams, IMUs, phones) for clinical use, scientific reasearch, and training.**

 # Feedback and Suggestions